Planck 2015 results. XX. Constraints on inflation: Conclusions

 \subsubsection{Logarithmic oscillations}

-Logarithmic modulations of the primordial power spectrum generically appear, e.g., in models with non-Bunch-Davies initial conditions \citep{Martin:2000xs,Danielsson:2002kx,Bozza:2003pr}, or, approximately, in the axion monodromy model, explored in more detail in Sect.~\ref{sec:putfnl}.
+Logarithmic modulations of the primordial power spectrum generically appear, for example, in models with non-Bunch-Davies initial conditions \citep{Martin:2000xs,Danielsson:2002kx,Bozza:2003pr}, or, approximately, in the axion monodromy model, explored in more detail in Sect.~\ref{sec:putfnl}.
 We assume a constant modulation amplitude and use